Senior Advisors

 Peter Love

-Peter LoveSenior Advisor and Founding Director
+Peter LoveSenior Advisor, a Founding Director

 Peter Love provides strategic and policy advice on energy issues for companies, non-profits and governments.
 He is an Adjunct Professor at York University’s Faculty of Environmental Studies and does consulting through Love Energy Consultants.
 He is on the board of Energy Efficiency Alberta as well as a number of corporate and non-profit Boards active in the energy/environment area.
 In 2005, Peter was appointed Ontario’s first Chief Energy Conservation Officer with the Ontario Power Authority where his focus was on providing leadership in electricity conservation and advancing a conservation culture in Ontario.
 He was a leader in setting among the most aggressive targets for conservation in North America and reported that Ontario met its first conservation target of a five percent peak demand reduction by the end of 2007.
 Previously, Peter was the Executive Director of the Canadian Energy Efficiency Alliance, co-founder of the Summerhill Group and co-founder and first President of EnerQuality Corporation, the company that was created to deliver the R-2000 and Energy Star New Homes programs.
 An active volunteer, Peter is Advisor for the MaRS Cleantech practice and past chair of the Royal Canadian institute for Science.
 No stranger to the concept of a “cultural shift” in the Province, early in his career Peter worked as a project coordinator for Pollution Probe with the team that developed the 3Rs campaign “Reduce, Reuse, Recycle”.
 In recognition of Peter’s commitment to sustainable buildings and energy efficiency, he was inducted into the EnerQuality/R-2000 Hall of Fame and earned a Lifetime Achievement Award from Sustainable Buildings Canada.
 He is also a recipient of the 2013 Clean 50 Award which honours Canada’s top 50 contributors to sustainable development and clean capitalism in Canada.
 Peter has an MBA and BA from the University of Toronto and the ICD.D designation from the Institute of Corporate Directors.